Peltigera lepidophora

 General Description

-A small but distinctive Dogtooth with numerous flattened isidia on the partly thinly tomentose upper surface.
-A very rare species in Britian, only known form a single wooded gorge in eastern Perthshire.
+A small but distinctive Dogtooth, the Scaly Dogtooth, with numerous flattened isidia on the partly thinly tomentose upper surface.
+A very rare species in Britain, only known form a single wooded gorge in eastern Perthshire.
+An easy species to identify, so definitely worth looking out for elsewhere in the north.

 Identification